Howard Hughes: RKO

 In 1953, Hughes became involved with a high-profile lawsuit as part of the settlement of the United States v.
-Paramount Pictures, Inc. Antitrust Case.
+Paramount Pictures antitrust case.
 As a result of the hearings, the shaky status of RKO became increasingly apparent.
 A steady stream of lawsuits from RKO's minority shareholders had grown to become extremely annoying to Hughes.
 They had accused him of financial misconduct and corporate mismanagement.
-Since Hughes wanted to focus primarily on his aircraft manufacturing and TWA holdings during the years of the Korean War of 1950 to 1953, Hughes offered to buy out all other RKO stockholders in order to dispense with their distractions.
+Since Hughes wanted to focus primarily on his aircraft manufacturing and TWA holdings during the years of the Korean War of 1950 to 1953, Hughes offered to buy out all other RKO stockholders to dispense with their distractions.

 By the end of 1954, Hughes had gained near-total control of RKO at a cost of nearly $24 million, becoming the first sole owner of a major Hollywood studio since the silent-film era.
-Six months later Hughes sold the studio to the General Tire and Rubber Company for $25 million.
+Six months later, Hughes sold the studio to the General Tire and Rubber Company for $25 million.
 Hughes retained the rights to pictures that he had personally produced, including those made at RKO.
 He also retained Jane Russell's contract.
 For Howard Hughes, this was the virtual end of his 25-year involvement in the motion-picture industry.
 However, his reputation as a financial wizard emerged unscathed.
-During that time period, RKO became known as the home of classic film noir productions, thanks in part to the limited budgets required to make such films during Hughes' tenure.
+During that time period, RKO became known as the home of classic film noir productions, thanks in part to the limited budgets required to make such films during Hughes's tenure.
 Hughes reportedly walked away from RKO having made $6.5 million in personal profit.
-According to Noah Dietrich, Hughes made a $10,000,000 profit from the sale of the theaters and made a profit of $1,000,000 from his 7-year ownership of RKO.
+According to Noah Dietrich, Hughes made a $10-million profit from the sale of the theaters and made a profit of $1 million from his 7-year ownership of RKO.